-In case of bowel problems, the pelvic floor muscles do not functiona properly.
-The pelvic floor can have a too high and a too low tension, or have an improper coordination also.
+In case of bowel problems, the pelvic floor muscles do not function properly.
+The pelvic floor can have a too high and a too low tension, or have an improper coordination.
 The anus and sphincter muscles are part of the pelvic floor.

 If the anus muscle is too weak, the following symtomts may occur: